txje/Unicycler/README.md

 # Citation

-Paper in progress... check back later!
+Paper in progress... check back soon!

 # Acknowledgements

 Unicycler would not have been possible without [Kat Holt](https://holtlab.net/), my fellow researchers in her lab and the many other people I work with at the University of Melbourne's [Centre for Systems Genomics](https://sysgenmelb.org/).
+In particular, Margaret Lam, Kelly Wyres and David Edwards worked with me on many challenging genomes during Unicycler's development.